Mekong shrivels as drought, dam strangle Southeast Asia's largest river

 Experts say the dam-building frenzy in China and Laos has compounded the drought.

-"Some parts of the river (have) hit historic lows for any time of the year."

-He said the lower part of the river is at a "crisis point" until rains come again next year but no one is sounding the alarm.
+He said the lower part of the river is at a "crisis point" until rains come again next year.

 The Mekong, which rises on the Tibetan plateau and courses through China, Myanmar, Laos, Thailand, Cambodia and Vietnam - sustains tens of millions of people along its banks through fishing and agriculture.